heig-vd-tweb/tutorial-authentication/README.md

 ## Quick start

-This project contains to seperated applications
+This project contains two seperated applications

 - `/client` - A React project bootstrap with create-react-app